 Other chocolate concoctions on the menu include cacao cannelloni, fish and chips cooked in cacao beer tempura and their take on West Indian rum-infused chicken.

 But the real star was the dessert menu.
-I’ve never seen so many chocolate options – chocolate lava cake, chocolate mousse, a nine-course chocolate tasting plate.
-But I couldn’t resist a Magnificent Piton – a meringue recreation of the Pitons served in a chocolate soup with bananas, almonds and caramel sauce which was rich, creamy and smooth.
+I’ve never seen so many chocolate options – chocolate lava cake, chocolate mousse, chocolate pannacotta.
+But I couldn’t resist ‘The Magnificent Piton’ – a meringue recreation of one of the Pitons, served in a chocolate soup with bananas, almonds and caramel sauce which was rich, creamy and smooth.

 Which is more than you can say for my lovingly hand-crafted chocolate bar.
 Despite all the effort it still came out a bit bitter and grainy.
 I’m clearly better off leaving the chocolate-making to the experts and concentrate on what I’m best at – eating it.